 This is - the continuation of the review of violations of technology, that may occur in the aluminum extrusion.
 See the first four errors. here.

-№5 – The workpiece is badly cut and dirty
+№5 – Billets are badly cut and dirty

 To avoid air entrapment in the container and the formation of bubbles on the profiles, the workpiece from the post must be cut off as evenly as possible, special, when a two-piece composite workpiece is used.
 Blanks must always be clean, so their surface layers can get into the pressed product.
 Then a marriage in the production of profiles is inevitable.